martimy/YANG-Tools/README.md

  }
 }
 ```

-This simple YANG module defines a container named *example-container* containing a leaf node named *example-leaf*.
+.

 The are several YANG Tools and Utilities that help with using YANG:

 - YANG compilers and validators help validate YANG modules for correctness and adherence to the YANG syntax.
 - YANG development tools such as Pyang, YANG Explorer, and YANG Development Kit (YDK) assist in creating, editing, and working with YANG models.

+This repository define a Docker container that includes several YANG tools that can assist in learning and developing in YANG.

-## Usage
+## Installed Tools

-**Install Required Tools**:

-Make sure you have the necessary tools installed.
-Two commonly used tools are:
+Two commonly used tools are included:

 - yanglint: A feature-rich tool for validation and conversion of YANG schemas and modeled data.
-You can use it to validate YANG modules, generate tree representations, and validate JSON/XML instance data¹.
+You can use it to validate YANG modules, generate tree representations, and validate JSON/XML instance data.
 - pyang: A YANG validator, transformator, and code generator written in Python.
-It can validate YANG modules, transform them into other formats, and generate code from the modules¹.
+It can validate YANG modules, transform them into other formats, and generate code from the modules.

+## Usage

 **Validate YANG Modules**: